Posts

 If you receive a suspicious e-mail that looks like it came from a company that you know and trust, report the e-mail to the faked or “spoofed” organization.

-Contact the organization directly-not through the e-mail you received-and ask for confirmation.
+Contact the organization directly — not through the e-mail you received — and ask for confirmation.
 Or call the organization’s toll-free number and speak to a customer service representative.
 Report the e-mail to the proper authorities, including the FBI, the Federal Trade Commission (FTC), and the Anti-Phishing Working Group.

-Don’t enter personal or financial information into pop-up windows
+8. Don’t enter information into pop-up windows

-One common phishing technique is to launch a fake pop-up window when someone clicks a link in a phishing e-mail message.
-To make the pop-up window look more convincing, it might be displayed over a window you trust.
 Even if the pop-up window looks official or claims to be secure, avoid entering sensitive information, because there is no way to check the security certificate.
 Close pop-up windows by clicking the red X in the top right corner (a “Cancel” button may not work as you’d expect).

 Not only do you lose control over who sees your e-mail address, but you also may be furthering a hoax or aiding in the delivery of a virus.